 4. Pay someone to talk to you

-The downside of traditional exchanges is that half of the time is spent helping the other person to improve a language.
+The downside of traditional language exchanges is that half of the time is spent helping the other person to improve a language.
 If you’re busy, this can be limiting.

-Instead of having a session where you split the time between two languages, you can have a session focused on you, practising and improving your Vietnamese.
+Instead of having a session where you split the time between two languages, you can pay to have a session focused on you, practising and improving your Vietnamese.
 Of course, no-one would help you practice without getting something in return so if you’re short on time for a two-way exchange, parting with some money could get you the attention you need.

 This kind of session can be flexible – if you want a full lesson you can find a teacher to do this but if you just want to practice, some corrections and to learn some new or more natural expressions then any native or fluent speaker can help, like a Community Tutor on iTalki*.